bahulneel/openttd-coopetition/README.md

 This project includes a GitHub workflow that automatically:

-1. Builds and packages the mod when code is pushed to the main branch
+1. Increments the version number in `version.nut` when code is pushed to the main branch
+2. Creates a release branch with the new version
+3. Builds and packages the mod with the new version number
-2. Creates a new GitHub release with the version number from `version.nut`
+4. Creates a new GitHub release with the versioned zip file
-3. Attaches the packaged zip file to the release for easy downloading
-4. Increments the version number and creates a pull request back to the develop branch
+5. Creates a pull request to merge the release branch back to the develop branch

-To use this feature, simply push your changes to the main branch, and the workflow will handle the release process and version management.
+To use this feature, simply push your changes to the main branch, and the workflow will handle the version increment, release process, and branch management.

 **Note:** For the automated PR creation to work, you need to add a `PAT_TOKEN` secret to your GitHub repository with a Personal Access Token that has permissions to create pull requests.